Science on Tap is presented by the SEE Science Center

-Science on Tap will be held monthly at the Shaskeen Pub at 909 Elm St. Manchester NH.
+Science on Tap is hosted by The Shaskeen Pub at 909 Elm St. Manchester NH.

-Events will be held on the second Tuesday of each month.
+Events are held on the second Tuesday of each month Doors open at 5:30pm.

-The Shaskeen donates a percentage of food and beverage sales at the events to the program.
+The Shaskeen donates a percentage of food & beverage sales

 Doors open at 5:30